-I transcribed Kellogg Newspaper Company lists for 1876, 1882, and 1890,2 American Newspaper Union lists for 1882 and 1884,3 Chicago Newspaper Union lists for 1875 and 1890,4 and a San Francisco Newspaper Union list for 1894.5 This is not a complete record for the period.
-While these four companies comprise a majority of syndicated newspapers, I have not yet been able to find lists for the Western Newspaper Union (Kellogg’s primary competitor) or for a couple smaller yet important semi-independent syndicates in the South (Texas-based) and Northwest (Minnesota-based).6
+I transcribed Kellogg Newspaper Company lists for 1876, 1882, and 1890,2 American Newspaper Union lists for 1882 and 1884,3 Chicago Newspaper Union lists for 1875 and 1890,4 a San Francisco Newspaper Union list for 1894,5 and a Western Newspaper Union list for 1885.6 This is not a complete record for the period.
+While these five companies comprise a majority of syndicated newspapers, I have not yet been able to find lists for a couple smaller yet impactful semi-independent syndicates (like the Minnesota-based Northwestern).7

-Syndicates grouped papers into lists either regionally or as brand names; these lists were the basis for differing options in content and advertising rates.7
+Syndicates grouped papers into lists either regionally or as brand names; these lists were the basis for differing options in content and advertising rates.8

 I changed source names in